-LABELS, UNITS, AND VARIABLES • All calculations must include appropriate labels and units just as with data.
-Be sure to clearly define any variable names used in your calculations; for example, do not use the variable 'x' unless you define what 'x' is.
+LABELS, UNITS, AND VARIABLES • All calculations must include appropriate labels and units.
+Clearly define any variable names used in your calculations; for example, do not use the variable 'x' unless you define what 'x' is.

 PROTOTYPE FORMULA • For each unique calculation you perform, you must write out the mathematical formula corresponding to that particular calculation once.
-For example, calculating the number of moles of water used in a reaction can be expressed in words (moles of water = mass of water ÷ molar mass of water) or by using logical abbreviations (n{water} = m{water} ÷ molar mass of water).
+For example, calculating the number of moles of water used in a reaction can be expressed in words (moles of water = mass of water ÷ molar mass of water) or by using logical abbreviations ($n{water} = m{water} \div MM{water}$).
 This way, if you arrive at an incorrect result in your calculations, I can at least verify whether you used the correct formula and simply made a computational mistake, or whether instead you made a conceptual mistake and used the wrong formula.